Alexis3857/The-Seven-Deadly-Sins-Farmbot/README.md

 PacketManager is a bit complex, it's a singleton that contains the GameClient object and that will process the requests enqueued by GameProxy, it has 2 threads running in the background :

-- UpdateThread that let Proud Net call all the callbacks every 10 milliseconds.
+- UpdateThread that let ProudNet call all the callbacks every 10 milliseconds.
 - ProcessMessageThread that will wait for a request to be enqueued, send it and wait for a response.

 It was my first time dealing with multi threading and honestly I think I did it very badly, since the responses are received in callbacks by another thread I found it difficult to wait for the response and continue the execution afterwards, what I did was use AutoResetEvent to lock the main thread after enqueuing and resume it when the response is received, but that means only the main thread can send requests, sending a request in a callback will stuck the program forever.
 There is definitely a better way to write this class, and even if I did give up updating the program, I'd love to know how to improve this class if you have ideas.

 The Marshaler project contains the classes MarshalerRead and MarshalerWrite used to serialize and deserialize objects from received RMI responses.
 MarshalerWrite will be used by SevenDSGameC2S.Proxy, a class that contains a method for each RMI request, to serialize the objects into a Nettention.Proud.Message and send the message to GameProxy.